The Complete Email Marketing Audit Guide + Template Checklists

 Audits involve closely examining your email campaigns, including metrics, segmentation strategies, workflows, creative direction, and more.
 In short, you're looking at every part of your email marketing to see what's working and what isn't.

 Even though "audit" might sound scary, it's not like a tax audit.
 It's a helpful process that shows you what you're doing well and where you can improve.
+In fact, auditing is part of most email marketing success stories.
 You'll figure out which email types, segments, timing, messaging, and design elements get the best engagement and conversion rates.

 You can focus on one specific area, like deliverability, or review the overall performance of your campaigns.